AWS WAF vs Barracuda Web Application Firewall comparison

 Find out what your peers are saying about AWS WAF vs. Barracuda Web Application Firewall and other solutions.
 Updated: March 2024.

-AWS WAF is ranked 1st in Web Application Firewall (WAF) with 30 reviews while Barracuda Web Application Firewall is ranked 14th in Web Application Firewall (WAF) with 13 reviews.
-AWS WAF is rated 8.2, while Barracuda Web Application Firewall is rated 8.0.
-The top reviewer of AWS WAF writes "Easy to deploy, implement, and manage".
+AWS WAF is ranked 1st in Web Application Firewall (WAF) with 52 reviews while Barracuda Web Application Firewall is ranked 15th in Web Application Firewall (WAF) with 38 reviews.
+AWS WAF is rated 8.0, while Barracuda Web Application Firewall is rated 8.2.
+The top reviewer of AWS WAF writes "A highly stable solution that helps mitigate different kinds of bot attacks and SQL injection attacks".
 On the other hand, the top reviewer of Barracuda Web Application Firewall writes "Provides strong issue discovery capabilities; enhance the security parameters of web applications and suitable for medium to large enterprises".
-AWS WAF is most compared with Azure Web Application Firewall, Microsoft Azure Application Gateway, Imperva Web Application Firewall, F5 Advanced WAF and Cloudflare Web Application Firewall, whereas Barracuda Web Application Firewall is most compared with Fortinet FortiWeb, F5 Advanced WAF, Microsoft Azure Application Gateway, HAProxy and Imperva Web Application Firewall.
+AWS WAF is most compared with Azure Web Application Firewall, Microsoft Azure Application Gateway, F5 Advanced WAF, Imperva Web Application Firewall and Fortinet FortiWeb, whereas Barracuda Web Application Firewall is most compared with Fortinet FortiWeb, F5 Advanced WAF, Microsoft Azure Application Gateway, HAProxy and Imperva Web Application Firewall.
 See our AWS WAF vs. Barracuda Web Application Firewall report.

 See our list of best Web Application Firewall (WAF) vendors.